-Lithograph map, traces of old folds.
+Lithograph map, traces of old folds, news article to the left of map.

 "WHERE THE DOODLE BUGS CRASHED"

 Where the Doodle Bugs Crashed in Kent.
 Summer 1944.
 This Map, exclusive to the "Kent Messenger", indicates where each flying bomb crashed in the Kent Section of the South East Region.
 It vividly portrays how Kent earned the name of 'Bomb Alley'.